saucelabs/sauce-docs/docs/error-reporting/platform-integrations/minidump/electron.md

 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-Electron is a popular framework that allows you to build cross-platform desktop applications with Javascript and HTML: Discord, Visual Studio Code, and more use it.
+Electron is a popular framework that allows you to build cross-platform desktop applications with JavaScript and HTML: Discord, Visual Studio Code, and more use it.
 The Electron homepage can be found at [https://electron.atom.io/](https://electron.atom.io/).

 Backtrace has first-class support for the crash dump format of Electron apps, minidumps.
 Backtrace also dynamically downloads symbols for publicly released versions of Electron, which means you automatically get human-readable callstacks if you use a publicly released version of Electron.